 Promoting Workplace Wellbeing to Drive Engagement & Performance

-The concept of employee engagement will shortly enter its 4th decade, since its introduction by academic William Kahn in 1990.
+The concept of employee engagement has entered its 4th decade, since its introduction by academic William Kahn in 1990.
 Its value still provokes heated debate, involving passionate supporters who advocate for redesigning the whole employee experience to drive measurable impact on performance, and, on the other hand, sceptics who do not believe the investment of time and resource in employee engagement to be worth considering.

 When organisations start by pinpointing the problems and barriers to engagement that are unique to them, and adopting a situation/challenge – action – results approach, their chances of developing the right engagement strategies are far greater.